 Research is an integral component of the mission of the Department of Anesthesiology at Loma Linda.
-We have a very active Research Division, directed by John Lenart, MD, which gives residents, faculty, medical students, volunteers, and undergraduates both basic science and clinical research options.
+We have an active Research Division, directed by Melissa McCabe, MD, which provides residents, faculty, medical students, volunteers, and undergraduates with basic science and clinical research opportunities.

-Those whose interest is in clinical research also have several opportunities.
-Our faculty members have numerous active research projects, with ongoing projects in Cardiothoracic Anesthesia, Pediatric Anesthesia, Neuroanesthesia, Obstetric Anesthesia, Regional Anesthesia, Pain Medicine, and Clinical Monitoring areas.
+Those with an interest in clinical research also have ample opportunities.
+Our faculty members have numerous active projects, with scholarly pursuits in Cardiothoracic Anesthesia, Pediatric Anesthesia, Neuroanesthesia, Obstetric Anesthesia, Regional Anesthesia, Pain Medicine, and Clinical Monitoring.

-For residents, research rotations are arranged for the PGY-4 year.
-Those with an interest in research meet with Dr. Ramsingh during the PGY-3 year.
+Resident research rotations are available for senior residents, those with an interest in research meet with Dr. McCabe during the PGY-3 year.
 Residents may participate in an existing project, but are also encouraged to develop a hypothesis and participate in study design.
 This latter approach has the advantage of exposure to the complete research process, including Institutional Review Board approval.
-The department supports residents wishing to get an early start on research projects, so some of our residents begin work on research projects before the end of their PGY-2 year.
+The department strongly supports resident scholarly endeavors and many of our residents begin work on research projects before the end of their PGY-2 year.

-Each year the Department of Anesthesiology is represented at conferences across the nation including but not limited to the American Society of Anesthesiologists Annual Meeting, the International Anesthesia Research Society (IARS), subspecialty conferences such as SPA, SCA and SOAP and the Western Anesthesia Residents Conference (WARC).
+Each year the Department of Anesthesiology is represented at conferences across the nation including but not limited to the American Society of Anesthesiologists Annual Meeting, the International Anesthesia Research Society, subspecialty conferences such as Society for Pediatric Anesthesia, Society of Cardiovascular Anesthesiologists, and Society for Obstetric Anesthesia and Perinatology and the Western Anesthesia Residents Conference.